hashicorp/terraform-provider-azurerm/website/docs/r/cdn_frontdoor_route.html.markdown

 The following arguments are supported:

 * `name` - (Required) The name which should be used for this Frontdoor Route.
+Valid values must begin with a letter or number, end with a letter or number and may only contain letters, numbers and hypens with a maximum length of 90 characters.
 Changing this forces a new Frontdoor Route to be created.

 * `cdn_frontdoor_endpoint_id` - (Required) The ID of the Frontdoor Route.
 Changing this forces a new Frontdoor Route to be created.